jasper-oudejans-deltafiber/md-to-pdf/README.md

 # Markdown to PDF Converter

-Convert Markdown files with Mermaid diagrams to PDF using the `convert-md-to-pdf.py` script.
+Convert Markdown files with Mermaid diagrams to PDF - works out of the box, no setup required.

 ## Features

 - Right-click context menu on `.md` files in Explorer
-- Automatically finds `convert-md-to-pdf.py` script in the same directory as your markdown file
-- Shows progress notification during conversion
-- Opens the generated PDF with one click
+- Renders Mermaid diagrams as high-quality images
+- GitHub-flavored Markdown styling
+- Configurable PDF format (A4, Letter, Legal)
+- Works on Windows, macOS, and Linux

 ## Usage